paul-wolf/strgen/docs/index.rst

    pip install StringGenerator

 The current package requires Python 3.6 or higher.
-Use version 0.3.4 or earlier if you want to use Python 2.7 or an earlier P3 version.
+Use version 0.3.4 or earlier if you want to use Python 2.7 or an earlier Python 3 version.

 The purpose of this module is to save the Python developer from having to write verbose code around the same pattern every time to generate